 Los Zetas’s status as the largest drug cartel in Mexico carries additional implications.
 There is a huge consensus that Mexican drug cartels are responsible for the drug epidemic in the United States.
 At this juncture, it is safe and reasonable to conclude that Los Zetas is one of the biggest headaches of the American people.

-7 Los Zetas Recruits In The United States
+7 Los Zetas Recruits in the United States

 It would occur to many as an unacceptable surprise that Los Zetas recruits members in the United States.
-The cartel recruits in US prisons and also courts street gang members for its drug trafficking activities in Mexico and the US.
-Moreover, the extremely violent gang has made connections and collaborated with US gangs all over the country since 2010.
+The cartel recruits in US prisons and also courts street gang members for its drug trafficking activities in Mexico and the U.S. Moreover, the extremely violent gang has made connections and collaborated with U.S. gangs all over the country since 2010.

 The implication of this is that Los Zetas continues to bolster its criminal operations through nontraditional and unexpected means.
 The import of this for the American people is that no matter what measures the US government takes to destroy the vast network of drug smuggling within the country, the effort may be fruitless, as it is no longer a case of fighting a foreign entity.
 With Americans running the organization, winning the war against Los Zetas would be much more difficult.

-6 They Sponsor And Bribe Politicians
+6 They Sponsor and Bribe Politicians

 The fact that Los Zetas and other Mexican gangs sponsor politicians in Mexico is a huge problem.
 If the lawmakers are puppets to drug cartels, then there is very little hope that the war against the cartels will be won.
 Since 2011, there have been numerous scandals exposing the collusion between politicians and drug cartels.
 These cases have highlighted the growing interest of Mexican cartels in influencing politics.

 Not only are groups like Los Zetas interested in influencing politics, but Mexican politicians are equally interested in the dividends of the drug trade.
 Tomas Yarrington, former governor of Tamaulipas, is currently facing multiple drug trafficking and money laundering charges in the United States.
 The criminal indictment claims that the former governor took bribes from drug cartels in exchange for official protection.
 Yarrington is reported to have allowed the Gulf and Los Zetas cartels to operate in his state without hindrance in return for bribes.
-Former governor Humberto Moreira was also singled out by former Mexican president Felipe Calderon has having protected Los Zetas in his state.
+Former governor Humberto Moreira was also singled out by former Mexican President Felipe Calderon has having protected Los Zetas in his state.

 Drug cartels influencing politics paints a picture of total disaster.
 If Mexican governors have been indicted as Los Zetas collaborators, then there is a possibility that one day, the criminal organization could produce a governor from its ranks.

-5 They Grow And Manufacture Drugs Overseas
+5 They Grow and Manufacture Drugs Overseas

 Los Zetas is a criminal gang that manufactures and smuggles illegal drugs like cocaine, heroin, methamphetamine, ecstasy, and marijuana, among others.
 Traditionally, Mexican cartels like Los Zetas only grew and manufactured drugs in Mexican territory and other less advanced countries where government officials were collaborators or incapable of disrupting their operations.
-However, of recent, they’ve taken their drug manufacturing activities to highly advanced countries like the United States.
+However, recently, they’ve taken their drug manufacturing activities to highly advanced countries like the United States.

-In 2015, US law enforcement discovered a marijuana field in Texas with a market value of $2 million.
+In 2015, U.S. law enforcement discovered a marijuana field in Texas with a market value of $2 million.
 The field was linked to the Los Zetas cartel.
 It was found in Webb County, near the border city of Laredo.
 The find is indicative of cartel operations in Texas and the United States as a whole.

 4 Drug Smuggling Isn’t Their Only Crime